 • Provide non-majors with opportunities to explore musical interests and develop musical skills and knowledge.

 • Contribute to the cultural enrichment of the university, community, and region through concerts, recitals, guest artists, and educational offerings, as well as through faculty scholarship in teaching and performing, and conducting.

 • Support public school music education through outreach to schools, advocacy for the arts, and campus events, including festivals, teacher in-service, summer music camps, and other offerings.

 • Maintain a positive teaching, learning, and artistic environment that attracts and retains a high quality and diverse student body and faculty.

 • Enhance the life of the university community through service performances at commencement, athletic events, and other university occasions.

-The department offers three undergraduate degrees—Bachelor of Music Education (Vocal or Instrumental), Bachelor of Science or Arts/Music Major, and Bachelor of Arts/Music with Elective Studies in an Outside Field.
-Non-majors may also pursue a 20-credit music minor.
+The department offers three undergraduate degrees—Bachelor of Music Education (Vocal or Instrumental), Bachelor of Science or Arts/Music Major, and Bachelor of Music with Elective Studies in an Outside Field.
+Non-majors may also pursue a 16-credit music minor.

 The department provides opportunities for music instruction and performance to all students and general public.
-Lessons, classes, and ensembles are open to non-majors with no additional fees.
-A schedule of ensemble concerts, student and faculty recitals, guest artist performances, and educational events is offered each semester without charge.
+Lessons, classes, and ensembles are open to non-majors.
+A schedule of ensemble concerts, student and faculty recitals, guest artist performances, and educational events is offered each semester.
 The department fosters public school music education first of all by graduating high quality music educators, then by hosting festivals and camps, providing in-service education for teachers, and by sending faculty and ensembles out to schools to perform and teach.
 The department serves the university through the marching band (home football games and other campus functions) and pep bands (hockey and women’s basketball games), by arranging student and faculty musical performances for university events, and by co-sponsoring cultural activities with other academic departments.